 Draco gasped, and suddenly looked several shades paler than usual.

 "What?"
 Harry regarded him, perplexed.

 "You said His name."
 Draco seemed to be both impressed and a little wary of him for it.
 "Even Father doesn't say His name."

 "Oh, well it's not like I'm trying to be brave or anything, saying the name," Harry explained, "I just never knew you shouldn't.
 I've got loads to learn, I feel like I'm already way behind.
 I bet I'm the worst in the class."

 "You'll be brilliant."
-Draco assured him, "We'll both get into Slytherin, and Father says all the best witches and wizards get into Slytherin, they'll make you one of the greatest wizards of all time, you'll see."
+Draco assured him, "We'll both get into Slytherin.
+Father says all the best witches and wizards get into Slytherin, and you'll be one of the greatest wizards of all time, you'll see."

 Harry smiled, but then almost jumped when the door slid open again.
 "Hey Harry."
 One of the twins from before beamed at them both, while the other gave Draco a snide look.
-"Have you seen another red head, like a smaller version of us, but much less pretty?" said the first.
+"Have you seen another red-head, like a smaller version of us."
+Said the second twin.
+"But much less pretty?"
+Finished the first.

 "Yeah, he was in here just a minute ago, but he went off, I don't know where."
 Draco didn't say anything this time.